-The full governing body meets four times an academic year and is chaired by James Toney.
-In addition, three principal subcommittees also meet once a term.
+The full governing body, chaired by James Toney, meets once a term.
+Our vice-chair is Geoffrey Barham.
+In addition, three subcommittees also meet once a term.
 These are:

 a) Resources Committee, which focuses on finances, premises and personnel matters and is chaired by James Magowan.

-b) Curriculum and Standards Committee, which is chaired by Geoff Barham.
+b) Curriculum and Standards Committee, which is chaired by Geoffrey Barham.

-In addition a Pay and Performance Committee and Data Committee, both chaired by James Magowan, meet regularly.
+In addition a Pay and Performance Committee and Headteacher’s Appraisal Committee, both chaired by James Toney, meets regularly.

 Summary of work undertaken in the past 12 months

-The governing body had a particularly busy year, focussing on school improvement and improvements to the school premises, most notably the replacement of the HORSA building, which opened in summer 2016.
+The governing body had a particularly busy year, focussing on academic progress, preparing for June’s Ofsted inspection and improvements to the school premises.

-The curriculum and standards committee has spent considerable time considering data on pupil achievement and progress and discussing how the Pupil Premium grant is spent by the school.
-A new data committee has been formed to assist this process.
-Governors regularly meet with staff subject leads to improve our understanding, following the introduction of new methods of pupil assessment.
+The Curriculum and Standards Committee has spent considerable time discussing data on pupil achievement and progress and how the Pupil Premium grant is spent by the school.

-James Toney, the nominated health and safety governor, carries out termly checks of the premises with the headteacher and school business manager.
+Chris Bessant, the nominated health and safety governor, carries out termly checks of the premises.

-The governors reviewed and agreed to a wide range of school policies, including approving a new admissions policy.
+The governors reviewed and agreed a wide range of school policies and helped prepare them for GDPR compliance.